 The letter is signed by the National Director L. Printz.
 They list an 800 number to have my rebate check rushed to me.
-(800) 669-8064 is the phone number listed on the printed material.
+The phone number (800) 669-8064 is what was listed.
 I looked it up too, and found a lot more information about other people who had gotten the same letter I did.

 The second time around, I saw some fine print at the bottom of the first page.
 It was shown in italics with an asterisk.
 It said “Wealth Builders is a service trademark of Planet Antares, Inc. 5700 Buckingham Parkway, Culver City, CA 90230.”
 This seemed odd to me, as it was the same address listed on the envelope.
 Digging more, let me to so many more sites with mad people or articles about FTC law suites and so on.

 Even the Better Business Bureau has a plethera of complaints listed.
-Again, you can go to the BBB to run a search of your own, if you so choose.
+See them here.

 If you have questions about a business being a scam, Rip Off Report and the Better Business Bureau are the best place to start.
 If you have problems finding enough information about a business to get an accurate idea of how they operate, use the comments section of this article to voice your concern.